 Vegetation types in the receiving environment are predominantly exotic species, with small amounts of native species located near some waterways and paddock boundaries.
 Vegetation is used predominantly for shelter belts running along the paddock boundaries and includes species such as Pinus radiata, Cupressus macrocarpa, and Eucalyptus varying in height between 7 - 15m.
 The shelter belts are orientated to block the prevailing winds and are primarily located to delineate property boundaries, and along parts of the roads.
-The majority of the sites are open grass fields, which is disrupted occasionally by clusters of vegetation, and a water race in the Holmes Block north west corner.
+The majority of the site is open grass fields, which is are disrupted occasionally by clusters of vegetation and rural residential dwellings.